spyder-ide/spyder-docs/doc/faq.rst

    If you already installed Spyder on your Windows machine, you do not need to reinstall it on a WSL2-based Linux environment to run your code there.

-   Instead, just create a new Conda or venv/virtualenv environment (using system Python without a venv is **not** recommended), then install Spyder-Kernels into that environment with e.g. ``conda install spyder-kernels``.
+   Instead, just create a new Conda or venv/virtualenv environment (using system Python without a venv is **not** recommended), then install Spyder-Kernels into that environment with e.g. ``conda install -c conda-forge spyder-kernels``.

    .. note::